jjxxs/tpic6c595/README.md

 ![Counting light](media/count_small.gif "Counting lights")

 ### Development
-During development a test-setup was used and the the correctness of the signals were observed using an oscilloscope.
+During development a test-setup was used and the correctness of the signals was observed using an oscilloscope.

 ![Development breadboard](media/dev_breadboard.jpg "Development breadboard")